Key Takeaways

 Pricing

-Missive offers a free Starter plan for up to three users.
+Free Starter plan available for up to three users.
 The Productivity plan starts at around $14 per user per month and the Business plan at around $18 per user per month, both billed annually.
+View Missive pricing.

 Front's pricing structure, channel restrictions, and AI add-on model create specific evaluation criteria that matter more here than in most customer service platform comparisons.